Last updated: 2026-04-16

 Should You Buy the 2018 Toyota Camry?

-The 2018 Toyota Camry scores 65/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 65/100, the 2018 Toyota Camry lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (160).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (160).
+An extended warranty is worth pricing out.

 Compared to the 2019 Toyota Camry, which scored 5 points higher.